Sam-Taherinia/todo-list-app/app-ui/WARP.md

 ## Project Overview

 This is the frontend UI for a ToDo list web application built with React, TypeScript, and Vite.
-The application provides a modern, responsive interface for managing task lists and individual tasks, with a clean architecture that communicates with a Spring Boot backend via REST APIs.
+The application provides a modern, responsive interface for managing ToDo lists and individual tasks, with a clean architecture that communicates with a Spring Boot backend via REST APIs.

 **Technology Stack:**

 - React 18 with TypeScript
 - Vite for build tooling and development server
 - NextUI for component library